 For your security, when you add your Interac debit card to Android Pay, a Device Account Number is created for that card on that device.
 It is separate and unique to your device and different from your physical card number.
 Your Device Account Number is used to make purchases with your card using Android Pay.

-At checkout, hold the back of your Android device near the contactless terminal.
+At checkout, hold the back of your Google device near the contactless terminal.
 For some transactions, you may be required to authenticate yourself using device unlock.
 Your phone will beep or vibrate, and you will receive a confirmation on screen.

 Depending on the merchant's policy, you may need to use the contactless reader when instructed by the merchant.
 When using your mobile device, the merchant will not recognize your physical card but will access the associated virtual card number to credit your return.
 Returning an item purchased with your mobile device is just like any other return; you will need your receipt (depending on the merchant's policy).